Our approach to Transition

 Ability – children develop at different rates and it is not always apparent when joining Reception which children will excel at different subjects.
 This may cause an imbalance between classes as the year group progresses through the school.

 Will this apply to all year groups?
 We discuss all year groups, as we do each year, and then make a decision.
-Last year we did not mix or swap to a high level due to the pandemic, because the other year classes are already fairly evenly balanced and only required one or two moves.
-This is because mixing certain year groups at this time two years ago was highly effective.
+Some years we do not rebalance because the other year classes are already fairly evenly sorted and only required one or two moves.
+This is was especially true in the pandemic.
+Mixing certain year groups can be highly effective.

 Will my child still be in a class with their friends?
 When we have made a decision to mix a year group we will ask the children which group of friends they get on with.
 These responses will be taken into account when we divide the year group and every child should have at least one friend in their new class.
 In addition, each child will be with approximately half the children from their existing class.
 Some children already have friends in the other class and it is a good opportunity for them to make more friends.